-Employers buy group health insurance plans for their employees as a part of their employee benefit program.
-These plans provide affordable coverage to existing as well as new employees of the organisation.
-The sum insured is determined by the employer company and might depend on the employee’s income level, designation in the organisational hierarchy or age.
+Employers buy group health insurance plans for their employees as a part of their employee benefits program.
+These plans provide affordable coverage to existing as well as new employees of the organization.
+The sum insured is determined by the employer or organization and might depend on the employee’s income level, designation in the organizational hierarchy, or age.
 Premiums, on the other hand, are calculated after taking various factors into consideration.
-These factors include the following –

-- Age of the employees – as age determines the risk of health issues, premiums depend on age.
-The higher the ages of the employees, the higher would be the premium charged.
+As age determines the risk of health issues, premiums depend on age.
+The higher the ages of the employees, the higher the premium charged.